Pictures are links to MORE INFORMATION, & more pictures of vintage METAL Clarinets:

 Click the pictures to see more about specific brands.

-Check out the FORUMS , and see what people say (or say something).
+Check out the alternate page , and see what people say (or say something).

 Bear in mind that in selecting a metal clarinet you're dealing with an item that may have been abused (often they were), and after sitting over 65 years the rods could be frozen, and an overhaul can be more costly than is usual for a clarinet, so it's important to pick the right one.